Are you aware of what’s in your skin care products?

 Alcohols are cosmetics ingredients that are extremely irritating and drying, causing a cascade of inflammation in delicate skin tissue.

-That’s why, we are an alcohol free zone here at The Naked Chemist.
+That’s why, I prefer to have, an alcohol free zone here at The Naked Chemist.

 Ascorbic acid: These cosmetics ingredients, are considered to be unstable in some solutions and may cause irritation, so beware all you sensitive skin beauties!